MOARdV/FlightSystemsRedux/README.md

 2.0 - 29 JUN 2014 - New FASA Gemini release incorporating some FASA Apollo props.

-3.0 - TBD - New lower-footprint FASA Gemini release using ASET props.
+3.0 - TBD OCT 2015 - New FASA Gemini release using ASET props.